JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 “Insult!” reiterated Mr. Ablewhite.
 “I know your motive, Miss Verinder, for breaking your promise to my son!
 I know it as certainly as if you had confessed it in so many words.
-Your cursed family pride is insulting Godfrey, as it insulted ME when I married your aunt.
+Your cursed family pride is insulting Godfrey, as it insulted _Me_ when I married your aunt.
 Her family–her beggarly family–turned their backs on her for marrying an honest man, who had made his own place and won his own fortune.
 I had no ancestors.
 I wasn’t descended from a set of cut-throat scoundrels who lived by robbery and murder.
 I couldn’t point to the time when the Ablewhites hadn’t a shirt to their backs, and couldn’t sign their own names.
 Ha! ha!
 I wasn’t good enough for the Herncastles, when I married.
-And now, it comes to the pinch, my son isn’t good enough for YOU.
+And now, it comes to the pinch, my son isn’t good enough for _You_.
 I suspected it, all along.
 You have got the Herncastle blood in you, my young lady!
 I suspected it all along.”